polvorin/polvorin.github.io/_posts/2016-04-19-netbsd-pvfb.markdown

 Recently installed 7.0 on a xen VM.
 There is no paravirtual driver video driver for it yet, but there is a [project proposal](http://wiki.netbsd.org/projects/project/xen-domu-pvfb/).

-After some work (took me considerably more than the estimated 16h, the truth be said) got something usable.
+After some work (took me considerably more than the estimated 16hs, truth be told) got something usable.
 The patch is [here]({{site.url}}/patches/pvfb.patch)

 To apply the patch, run from the kernel' src dir